RancorousGames/RancWorldLayers/README.md

     *   Create a test `UWorldDataLayerAsset` in the editor with a known resolution (e.g., 100x100) and data format (`R8`).
     *   In the test, get the subsystem, `SetValueAtLocation` at a few known world coordinates, and then use `GetValueAtLocation` to verify that the correct values are returned.
     *   Test edge cases: querying coordinates outside the world bounds, querying a layer that doesn't exist.
-2.  **Manual In-Game Test:**
-    *   Create a simple Blueprint Actor.
-In its `BeginPlay`, get the subsystem and programmatically set a few values on a layer (e.g., draw a line of '255' values).
-    *   Use a `DrawDebugSphere` to visually confirm the locations where you are setting the data.
-    *   Use a console command that calls `GetValueAtLocation` at the player's current position and prints the result to the screen.
-Walk over the line you drew and verify the printed values change.

 ---